Funded early learning for three to four year olds

 We recommend you speak with your childcare provider as early as possible to discuss how you would like to take these extra hours.

-We have updated our forms for foster carers to apply for the 30 hours funded childcare, please take a look at the Information sheet for Social Workers and Foster Parents which explains the criteria and process for foster carers in paid employment, additional to their fostering duties, that would like to apply for 30 hours funded childcare for any 3&4 year old children they are fostering.
+We have updated our forms for foster carers to apply for the 30 hours of funded childcare.
+Please take a look at the Information sheet for Social Workers and Foster Parents which explains the criteria and process for foster carers in paid employment, additional to their fostering duties, that would like to apply for 30 hours of funded childcare for any 3 to 4-year-old children they are fostering.

 Your child's place using the funded early years education and the extended entitlement is free however other small costs could be: